An indulgent warming dessert perfect to ward off the winter blues.

-- Roll around the pastry very loosely, then twist up the ends, and repeat with the second roll.
+- Roll around the pastry very loosely, then twist up the ends.
+Repeat with the second roll.

 - Place in the steamer and steam until the rolls are tight and firm, about 40 minutes.

-- To test just gently squeeze and they should be full and firm.
-If not then just leave for a few more minutes.
+- To test.
+Gently squeeze, and they should be full and firm if they are not leave for a few more minutes to cook.

 - Once cooked, carefully remove from the steamer, and leave the rolls to set.

-- Open the foil and slice into 3 serve with hot custard, sweetened with a little Golden Syrup rather than sugar
+- Open the foil and slice it into three.
+Serve with hot custard, sweetened with a little Golden Syrup rather than sugar

-- If you have any left over, wrap in cling film and chill.
+- If you have any left, wrap in cling film and chill.